Double Debiased Machine Learning Nonparametric Inference with Continuous Treatments: Numerical examples

-We compare estimations with fivefold cross-fitting and without cross-fitting, and with a range of bandwidths to demonstrate robustness to bandwidth choice.
-We consider sample size $n \in \{500,1000\}$ and the number of subsamples used for cross-fitting $L \in\{1,5\}$.
+We compare estimations with cross-fitting and without cross-fitting, and with a range of bandwidths to demonstrate robustness to bandwidth choice.
+We consider sample size $n \in \{1000,10000\}$ and the number of subsamples used for cross-fitting $L \in\{1, 5\}$.
 We use the second-order Epanechnikov kernel with bandwidth $h$.
-For the GPS estimator described in Section~\ref{SecGPS}, we choose bandwidth $h_1$ and to also be equal to $h$.
-Let the bandwidth of the form $h=c \sigma_T n^{-0.2}$ for a constant $c\in\{0.5,0.75, 1.0,1.25, 1.5\}$ and the standard deviation $\sigma_T$ of $T$.
-We computed the AMSE-optimal bandwidth $h^\ast_0$ given in Corollary~\ref{Cbw}(i) that has the corresponding $c^\ast = 1.43$.
+For the MultiGPS estimator described in Section~\ref{SecGPS}, we choose bandwidth $h_1=h$.
+Let the bandwidth $h=c \sigma_T n^{-0.2}$ for a constant $c\in\{0.75, 1.0,1.25, 1.5\}$ and the standard deviation $\sigma_T$ of $T$.
+We computed the AMSE-optimal bandwidth $h^\ast_0$ given in Theorem~\ref{Tbw} that has the corresponding $c^\ast = 1.45$.
 Thus using some undersmoothing bandwidth with $c < c^\ast$, the 95\% confidence interval $\big[\hat \beta_t \pm 1.96 s.e.\big]$ is asymptotically valid, where the standard error ($s.e.$) is computed using the sample analogue of the estimated influence function, as described in Section~\ref{SecAsy}.

-All the results are based on 1,000 Monte Carlo simulations.
+Table~\ref{TDGP-High} reports the results based on 1,000 Monte Carlo replications.
+Under no cross-fitting ($L=1$), the confidence intervals generally have lower coverage rates and the bias is larger than under cross-fitting.
+The estimators using NN and Kernel NN perform well in the case of fivefold cross-fitting, with coverage rates (Cov.) near the nominal 95\%, especially in a smaller sample size $n=1,000$.
+Intuitively Kernel NN estimates the conditional expectation function $\gamma(t,x)$ locally at $t$, resulting in a smaller effective sample size $nb^{d_T}$ than the full sample size $n$ used by NN.
+Therefore NN may outperform Kernel NN in small samples.
+The coverage rate and bias are improved the most for NN and Kernel NN with cross-fitting, but only marginally for Lasso.
+Cross-fitting should improve our estimation in the case that the machine learning algorithm is over-fitting.
+Given that cross-fitting does not improve Lasso, it might suggest that Lasso does not have a severe over-fitting problem for this data-generating process.

-Table~\ref{TDGP-High} reports the results.
-The estimators using these machine learning methods perform very well in the case of cross-fitting ($L=5$), with coverage rates near the nominal 95\%.
-Under no cross-fitting ($L=1$), the confidence intervals have coverage rates lower than 95\%.
-Cross-fitting substantially improves biases and coverage rates, as predicted by the theoretical results.
-All three methods seem fairly robust to bandwidth choice under cross-fitting.
-Overall these results demonstrate consistency with the theoretical results of this paper, and further confirm the necessity of cross fitting for these machine learning estimators.
+These methods seem robust to bandwidth choice under cross-fitting.
+Overall these results demonstrate consistency with the theoretical results of this paper, confirming the usefulness of cross-fitting for ML methods.